 - Post to Web calendar.
 (Each department has a designee who can post to the calendar.)

-- Post to In The Loop.
+- Post to news website.

 During your initial conversation with the Office of Communications, the staff will discuss and at times recommend materials and distribution methods to reach your desired audience.
 If necessary, a meeting will be arranged with you, the publicity staff person, and a graphic designer.
 Approaches vary.
 Here are some commonly used tools: